tinawng/Blog/content/posts/reverse-engineering-a-streaming-website-ep-1.md

 I'm going to pull out my favorite REST client [**Insomnia**](https://insomnia.rest/) and try making a simple `GET` request on the video URL.

-<markdown-image :src="slug + '/website-screenshot-10.jpg'" alt="website-screenshot-10" description="'works' as intended"></markdown-image>
+<markdown-image src="reverse-engineering-a-streaming-website-ep-1/website-screenshot-10.jpg" alt="website-screenshot-10" description="'works' as intended"></markdown-image>

 Let's go back the video request URL shown earlier and focus on the request headers.
 I going brain-less here by copy and paste all the headers of the original request into my Insomia request.

-<markdown-image :src="slug + '/website-screenshot-11.jpg'" alt="website-screenshot-11"></markdown-image>
+<markdown-image src="reverse-engineering-a-streaming-website-ep-1/website-screenshot-11.jpg" alt="website-screenshot-11"></markdown-image>

 YaY !
 Yes, I cancelled the request because it was taking to long.
-But this is a *VERY* good sign 🙌
+But this is a _VERY_ good sign 🙌

 See the `151,1 MB` in the top right corner ?
 This indicates the size of the server response.
 What's why the request was taking so long.
 Because it was loading the whole video!